CONFIDENTIALITY IN INTERNATIONAL CONTEXT

 secrecy.
 Processing of data relating to offences, criminal convictions or security

-may be carried out only under the control of official authority, or if suitable
+measures may be carried out only under the control of official authority, or if suitable

 specific safeguards are provided under national law, subject to derogations which may be